 How can you make sure you're getting the most bang for your buck when giving your pet an antibiotic for their urinary tract infection?

-Urinary Tract Infections (UTIs) are common in both cats and dogs, and thus most pets will find themselves on an antibiotic to treat a UTI at some point in their life.
+Urinary tract infections (UTIs) are common in both cats and dogs, and most pets will find themselves on an antibiotic to treat a UTI at some point in their life.

 Medication Dosage Tip — Timing Can Help